CaptainQuasar/Graph_Loom/README.md

 **Tips:**

-- Agree on node IDs before starting — a node's ID is the deduplication key.
+- Agree on node IDs before starting a node's ID is the deduplication key.
 Two people creating `acme_corp` independently will merge cleanly.
 Two people creating `acme` and `acme_corp` for the same entity won't merge as intended.
-- Use the **Graph Title** to track version (e.g. "Investigation A — merged 2024-11-15")
+- Use the **Graph Title** to track version (e.g. "Investigation A merged 2024-11-15")
 - Export JSON before every merge so you have a rollback point

 ---

 ## Encryption

 Encrypts the graph data using **AES-256-GCM** with a key derived via **PBKDF2** (200,000 iterations, SHA-256).
-Decryption happens entirely in the browser — no server is ever contacted.
+Decryption happens entirely in the browser, no server is ever contacted.

 ### Encrypting a file